luxonis/depthai-experiments/gen3/neural-networks/generic-example/README.md

 - **--model_slug**: A unique HubAI identifier of the model;
 - **--device** [OPTIONAL]: DeviceID or IP of the camera to connect to.
 By default, the first locally available device is used;
+- **--annotation_mode** [OPTIONAL]: Annotation mode.
+Set to 'segmentation_overlay' to overlay segmentation masks over the model inputs.
+Leave empty to use the default visualization.
 - **--fps_limit** [OPTIONAL]: The upper limit for camera captures in frames per second (FPS).
 The limit is not used when infering on media.
 By default, the FPS is not limited.